DanielD45/Teleios/README.md

 - warppoint and teleporter names are now case insensitive when warping
 - when a player places a teleporter, their yaw is saved to the teleporter and applied when teleporting
 - only left clicks on teleporters open the "Pick up teleporter?" inventory now
-- the "Main" class (extending the "JavaPlugin" class) is now called "Teleios"
-- WIP: the DebugLevel values and effect have been changed from <br/>
+- the DebugLevel values and their effect have been changed from <br/>
   0 = plugin start/end messages will be written to the terminal, <br/>
   1 = plugin start/end + error messages will be written to the terminal, <br/>
   2 = plugin start/end + error + method success + method skipped messages will be written to the terminal, <br/>